cnvogelg/machine68k/README.md

 ### Developers

-- Follow this route if you want to hack around with the amitools codebase
+- Follow this route if you want to hack around with the codebase
 - Clone the Git repo: [machine68k@git](https://github.com/cnvogelg/machine68k)
 - Ensure you have Cython installed: